OneBlockPlus/polkadot-hackathon-2024/bangkok/HyperAgile/README.md

 ![Frame 25 (5)](https://github.com/user-attachments/assets/fe2d6f95-8e41-491c-bb63-c71a0020da52)

-### Why custom, not a “one-size-fits-all” solution?
+### Why custom, not a “one-size-fits-all” solution❓

 Our role is crucial because industrial robotic architectures are often complex and highly customized.
 Each industry has unique operational needs, diverse technologies, and specific regulatory requirements, making a one-size-fits-all approach impractical.
 That's why we offer tailored solutions, enabling industries to integrate Web3 infrastructure efficiently, which aligns perfectly with our product-market fit.
 This approach not only saves significant time for indsutries but also reduces costs.